compphylo/compphylo.github.io/Oslo2019/Jupyter_Notebook_Setup.md

 ![png](Jupyter_Notebook_Setup_files/Jupyter_Notebook_tunnel_diagram1.png)

-The end result is that we'll be able to sit on our laptops and run complicated analyses on the compute node **as if we were actually running directly on the cluster**, in this way taking advantage of both the resources of the cluster, and the convenience of the notebook environment:
+The end result is that we'll be able to sit on our laptops and run complicated analyses on the compute node **as if we were operating a terminal directly on the cluster**, in this way taking advantage of both the resources of the cluster, and the convenience of the notebook environment: